• Did you know there is an epidemic is sweeping across America?

 Set A Good Example

-Throw your cell phone into the back seat.
+Put your cell phone away.
 Don’t check your email at stoplights.
 If you must talk on the phone, use a hands-free headset.
 And never, ever text while driving.
 Your kids look up to you and will learn their habits from the people they drive with the most; you!
 Make sure you’re on top of your game and being a good role model.
 That’s what we teaching during our Oregon Drivers Ed Courses.

 Establish Consequences